iridiumblue/articles/roc.md

 simplifies debugging, and appears to benefit performance as the ’background’ epoch isn’t changing from one batch to the next.

-Similarly, $\Gamma$ is an expensive calculation.
+Similarly, Γ is an expensive calculation.
 We again use the sub-sampling trick, but increase the size of the sub-samples to  10,000 to ensure an accurate estimate.
 To keep performance clipping along, we recompute this value only once per epoch.
 Here’s the function to do that